Why are React-Native Powered Applications the Future of Mobile App Development?

 Hybrid apps are known to get developed & deployed easily and at the same time, provide a great user experience.
-The most emerging technology for hybrid app development is Facebook backed React Native.
-Let’s see how it is slowly taking over the market with its ability to offer the best and cost effective solutions.
+The most emerging technology for hybrid app development is Facebook-backed React Native.
+Let’s see how it is slowly taking over the market with its ability to offer the best and cost-effective solutions.

 One of the most appreciated benefits of using React Native is Code reusability.
 Developers tend to save a lot of time as they do not have to work separately for different platforms.
 Interestingly, you can also use your website development code for mobile app development if it is written in React.
-You can also use the pre-developed components available in the open source library of ReactNative which reduces the time of development significantly as the developers do not have to code the whole app from scratch.
+You can also use the pre-developed components available in the open-source library of ReactNative which reduces the time of development significantly as the developers do not have to code the whole app from scratch.
 In all, most of the code is already written and you have to just spend time in the implementation according to the app requirements.

-Third Party Plugins Compatibility:
+Third-Party Plugins Compatibility:

 Due to the good compatibility of React Native with third-party plugins, there is no need for the app to employ WebView for particular features like maps.
-The framework has the capability to link the third party plugin with native module through which device features like zoom, tap, rotate can be used with minimum usage memory ensuring quick load time.
+The framework has the capability to link the third-party plugin with a native module through which device features like zoom, tap, rotate can be used with minimum usage memory ensuring quick load time.
 It also offers a good UX even if the app is being operated on old operating systems.

 Live and Hot Reloading:

-Live reloading is a tool which ensures compiling and reading the file where the changes have been made by the developer.
+Live reloading is a tool that ensures compiling and reading the file where the changes have been made by the developer.
 Hot reloading which is based on the Hot Module Replacement can put the changed files at particular places while the app is running.
 It allows alteration of the source code and you do not even need recompilation of the app to see the code.
 Using React Native can make you take advantage of these two features.
-You can see the outcome of changes instantly if there are multiple windows opened including app screen and code.
+You can see the outcome of changes instantly if there are multiple windows opened including the app screen and code.
 It leads to a significant reduction in waiting time for developers to see the changes.